chatswithjc/godisgood/content/en/docs/book/god-is-simple.md

 GRACE: Nothing is more explosive in the Bible than the concept grace.
 This is the bottom line that separates all RELIGIONS (Including the Christian religion) from those WHO have a RELATIONSHIP WITH GOD.
 RELIGION is the attempt to help God, to reach out to HIM.
 A RELATIONSHIP WITH GOD starts with God, it follows that you surrender to His love, and God finishes the world of perfecting you.
 In GRACE, who believe in a 100%, undiluted, raw GRACE rooted RELATIONSHIP with God.

 **"What actually took place is this: I TRIED keeping rules and working my head off to please God, and it didn't work.
 So I quit being a "law man" so that I could be God's man.
 Christ's life showed me how, and enabled me to do it.
 I identified myself completely with him.
 Indeed, I have been crucified with Christ.
 My ego is no longer central.
 It is no longer important that I appear righteous before you or have your good opinion, and I am no longer driven to impress God.
 Christ lives in me.
 The life you see me living is not "mine," but it is lived by faith in the Son of God, who loved me and gave himself for me.
-I am not going to go back on that."** Galatians 2:20-21 (The Message)
+I am not going to go back on that."** *(Galatians 2:20-21)*

 **"Is it not clear to you that to go back to that old rule-keeping, peer-pleasing religion would be an abandonment of everything personal and free in my relationship with God?
 I refuse to do that, to repudiate God's grace.
 If a living relationship with God could come by rule-keeping, then Christ died unnecessarily."** Powerful words of Jesus!

 One of the marks of a follower of God is simplicity.
 Simplicity in our culture tends to have negative connotations.
 When we speak of someone who is "simple" we don't necessarily mean it as a virtue.
 But in the Bible **simplicity** is the basic quality of those who will live with God throughout eternity.
 Did you know that?
 Here are the words of Jesus...

 **"For an answer Jesus called over a child, whom he stood in the middle of the room, and said, "I'm telling you, once and for all, that unless you return to square one and start over like children, you're not even going to get a look at the kingdom, let alone get in.
 Whoever becomes SIMPLE and ELEMENTAL again, like this child, will rank high in God's kingdom.
-What's more, when you receive the childlike on my account, it's the same as receiving me."** Matthew 18:2-5 - The Message
+What's more, when you receive the childlike on my account, it's the same as receiving me."** *(Matthew 18:2-5)*

 "God is simple... stop complicating your life with religion and personal anxiety..."